stevewillcock/turso-mappers/README.md

 - Provides a `MapRows` trait with a `map_rows` method for easily mapping over `turso::Rows`
 - Defines a `TryFromRow` trait for `turso::Row`
 - Supports deriving the `TryFromRow` traits for structs via the turso-mappers-derive crate
-- Currently requires the columns in the SQL query to be in the same order as the struct fields
+- The derive macro currently requires the columns in the SQL query to be in the same order as the struct fields
-- Currently maps by index in the TryFromRow implementation
+- The derive macro currently supports INTEGER (i64), TEXT (String), REAL (f64), and BLOB (Vec<u8>) types
-- Currently only supports i64 and String types in the derive macro
+- The derive macro does not currently support NULL (Option) types

 ## Usage